 - a.
-Measure: MGP captures the median growth of all DC public school students' progress by comparing changes in students' PARCC scores to changes made by other students with similar score histories on the PARCC in the previous year.
-Calculating MGP is a three-step process: - (1) A student growth percentile (SGP) is calculated for each student, which shows how that student performed in this year's assessment compared with other DC students who had similar performance in the previous year's assessment.
-For example, if 20 students had a score of 340 in last year's PARCC test, a student who did better than 15 of those students in this year's test would have an SGP of 75, since that student did better than 75% of the students with a similar score on last year's assessment.
-Scores from all District students, including those at DCPS schools, are used to determine an academic peer group and to calculate SGPs. - (2) All the students' SGP scores for a school are arrayed from high to low and the midpoint, or median, of these scores becomes the school's median growth percentile, or MGP.
-The higher the score, the more students are improving compared with students attending other public schools in the District. - (3) DC PCSB calculates a two-year weighted average (by n-size) by averaging the school's MGP values from two consecutive years.
+Measure: MGP captures the median growth of all students' progress in the Partnership for Assessment of Readiness for College and Careers (PARCC) consortium by comparing changes in students' PARCC scores to changes made by other students with similar score histories on the PARCC in the previous year.
+Calculating MGP is a three-step process: - (1) A student growth percentile (SGP) is calculated for each student, which shows how that student performed in this year's assessment compared with students taking the PARCC who had similar performance in the previous year's assessment.
+For example, if 20 students had a scale score of 700 in last year's PARCC test, a student who did better than 15 of those students in this year's test would have an SGP of 75, since that student did better than 75% of the students with a similar score on last year's assessment.
+Scores from all students taking the PARCC assessment are used to determine an academic peer group and to calculate SGPs. - (2) All the students' SGP scores for a school are arrayed from high to low and the midpoint, or median, of these scores becomes the school's median growth percentile, or MGP.
+The higher the score, the more students are improving compared with students attending other public schools in the PARCC consortium of states. - (3) DC PCSB calculates a two-year weighted average (by n-size) by averaging the school's MGP values from two consecutive years.
+In 2018-19, DC PCSB will use a two-year weighted average of 2017-18 SGP scores compared to all DC public school students and 2018-19 SGP scores compared to all students taking the PARCC assessment in the consortium.
+This is a one-year business rule.
+DC PCSB will use two consecutive years of PARCC consortium SGP scores starting in SY 2018-19.
 The two-year weighted average is used to mitigate fluctuations in scores from year to year.
 If a school has only one year of MGP data (e.g., it is a new school, offering grade 4 for the first time), only one year of MGP data is used; however, the weight of the student progress measures is weighted half the weight outlined in this section. - b.
 Floor and Target: The floor for MGP is 30 and the target is 70.
 MGP is centered at 50.